Nancy LT Hamilton

 “I’m working on a flush setting now!
 You make it all look so easy!!
 However, I can’t seem to find a place online to buy loose CZ stones.
 Could you tell me of some common places to buy the loose stones please?”

 CZ’s are as abundant as sand at the beach!
-Rio Grande sells them in many, many shapes and sizes.
-Here’s a link to their page for just 3mm rounds.
 Here’s some at Amazon.
+Here’s a link to 3 mm’s, specifically.
 There are a ton of other suppliers.
-I know Ebay sells them and Etsy too.
+I know eBay sells them and Etsy too.
 Just Google: (size wanted) “3mm round CZ loose”.

 - The smaller stones are easiest to set – believe it or not!